-The S5 execution unit is a single-issue, in-order pipeline.
-The pipeline comprises five stages: instruction fetch (IF), instruction decode and register fetch (ID), execute (EX), data memory access (MEM), and register write-back (WB).

-The pipeline has a peak execution rate of one instruction per clock cycle, and is fully bypassed such that most instructions have a one-cycle result latency.
-There are several exceptions, noted in Table 6.
+The E7 execution unit is a dual-issue, in-order pipeline.
+The pipeline comprises eight stages: two stages of instruction fetch (F1 and F2), two stages of instruction decode (D1 and D2), address generation (AG), two stages of data memory access (M1 and M2), and register write-back (WB).
+The pipeline has a peak execution rate of two instructions per clock cycle, and is fully bypassed so that most instructions have a one-cycle result latency: